Robert Middleton: Career

 Among his several appearances in the long-running Alfred Hitchcock Presents, he portrayed a gangster in high places, Mr. Koster, in the 1956 episode "The Better Bargain".
-In 1958, he played the villain in the first episode of NBC's Bat Masterson western series, starring Gene Barry in the title role.
-He appeared in four episodes of The Untouchables, including the 2 part episode, "The Unhired Assassin", as Chicago mayor Anton Cermak.
+In 1958, he played the villain in the first episode of NBC's Bat Masterson Western series, starring Gene Barry in the title role.
+He appeared in four episodes of The Untouchables, including in the role of Chicago mayor Anton Cermak in the two-part part episode "The Unhired Assassin".
 In 1961, he appeared in the episode "Accidental Tourist" on the James Whitmore ABC legal drama The Law and Mr. Jones.
+That same year, he portrayed the highly sympathetic but fiercely dedicated state executioner in "Guillotine", an episode of the American anthology series Thriller.

+He appeared in three episodes of Bonanza from 1960 to 1967.
+In 1960, Middleton guest-starred on the episode "Death at Dawn," portraying the ruthless Sam Bryant.
+In February 1964, he starred as mountain man Grizzly Martindale on the episode "King of the Mountain."
+Middleton made his final appearance as the wealthy C.J.
+Shasta on the episode "The Greedy Ones" in May 1967.

-That same year, he portrayed the highly sympathetic but fiercely dedicated state executioner in an episode of Thriller (U.S. TV series) entitled "Guillotine".
-He also appeared in three episodes of Bonanza from 1960 to 1967, as brutal gangster Sam Bryant.
-Middleton appeared as defendant "Judge Daniel Redmond" in the 1963 Perry Mason episode, "The Case of the Witless Witness".
-In the early 1950s, Middleton appeared on Broadway in Ondine (1954), A Red Rainbow (1953), and The Wild Duck (1951).
-Other significant film roles included The Court Jester (1955) as a grim and determined knight who jousts with Danny Kaye in the famous "pellet with the poison" sequence, and as Edwin M. Stanton in The Lincoln Conspiracy (1977).
-In between, he played an array of brutish mountain men, corrupt cigar-biting town bosses and lynch mob leaders.
-Middleton guest-starred on Get Smart as the KAOS villain "The Whip", intent on hypnotizing Agent 86 in the 1970 series finale "I Am Curiously Yellow".
+Middleton performed fantastically as defendant, Judge Daniel Redmond, in the 1963 Perry Mason episode "The Case of the Witless Witness".
+In the early 1950s, he also appeared on Broadway in The Wild Duck (1951), A Red Rainbow (1953), and Ondine (1954).
+Among his other notable roles in films includes The Court Jester (1955), in which he plays a grim and determined knight who jousts with Danny Kaye in the famous "pellet with the poison" sequence.
+Much later, in 1977, he was cast as United States Secretary of War Edwin M. Stanton in The Lincoln Conspiracy.
+On television series, Middleton was most often cast in dramas as brutish mountain men, corrupt town bosses and leaders of lynch mobs.
+Occasionally, though, he did guest-star in comedies, such as his portrayal of a KAOS villain in the 1970 episode "I Am Curiously Yellow", the final installment of the weekly series Get Smart.

 Personal life and death

-On July 14, 1951, Middleton married in Cincinnati; he and his wife, Roberta, separated on September 5, 1955.
-They had two sons, who were the subjects of a custody hearing on February 15, 1956.
-He sought custody in the divorce suit, charging that she had a romantic relationship with his cousin.
+On July 14, 1951, Middleton married his second wife, Roberta, in Cincinnati; they separated on September 5, 1955.
+Their two sons were the subjects of a custody hearing on February 15, 1956.
+Middleton sought custody in the divorce suit, asserting that his wife had a romantic relationship with his cousin.

 Middleton died on June 14, 1977, in Encino, California, at the age of 66.